VIP Customer Service

 Recommended Social Media Monitoring Tools:

-Mention: Social media monitoring tool that lets you track social mentions, analyze competitors and find influencers
+Mention: Social listening and media monitoring tool that lets you monitor your brand, protect your reputation, and find influencers on social media

 Brandwatch: Listen to customers and understand consumer trends

 Hootsuite: Manage all of your social media marketing efforts from a single dashboard